Understanding The Power Of A Growth Mindset In The Workplace

 3. Amazon: Amazon’s “Day 1” philosophy encourages employees to approach each day with the energy and innovation of a startup.

-4. Airbnb: Airbnb promotes a culture of “belonging,” encouraging employees to take risks and learn from failures.
+4. Airbnb promotes a ” belonging culture,” encouraging employees to take risks and learn from failures.

-5. Spotify: Spotify encourages continuous learning and innovation, with a focus on autonomous teams.
+5. Spotify: Spotify encourages continuous learning and innovation, focusing on autonomous teams.

 6. Salesforce: Salesforce promotes a culture of feedback and continuous improvement.